querqy/chorus-elasticsearch-edition/README.md

 * You can visit the [Elasticsearch version of Chorus](https://github.com/querqy/chorus-elasticsearch-edition)

 Want to stay up-to-date with the community?
 Visit https://querqy.org/ to learn more, and join the [E-Commerce Search Slack](https://ecom-search.slack.com/) group for tips, tricks, help and news on what's new in the Chorus ecosystem.

-## About this Project

-This is a fork of [querqy-elasticsearch](https://github.com/querqy/chorus-elasticsearch-edition).
-Refer to that repository for more information on Chorus.

 # What Runs Where